OpenGive/OpenLearn/README.md

 ## Building for production

-To optimize the opengive application for production, run:
+To optimize the OpenLearn application for production, run:

     ./gradlew -Pprod clean bootRepackage